 Makita GA9020S Angle Grinder

 The Makita GA9020S Angle Grinder was a worthy winner of our coveted best 9-inch angle grinder in our Wonkee Donkee review.
 It is simply a great all-round tool and is 100% worthy of your consideration.
-To start with, Makita has fitted this angle grinder with a more powerful 2000 watt motor, which has been well designed to protect itself from dust particles.
+To begin, Makita has fitted this angle grinder with a more powerful 2000 watt motor, which has been well designed to protect itself from dust particles.

-Not shy on power, the Makita GA9020S angle grinder spins at up to 6,600 revolutions per minute, it’s a really impressive power tool.
+Not shy on power, the Makita GA9020S angle grinder spins at up to 6,600 revolutions per minute and can be worked hard before beginning to overheat.
 The raw speed that this disk generates helps with performance and makes this is one of the best angle grinders for welders, fabricators and stonemasons.